gohhally-git01/NekoLog-F29/README.md

 1. **Clone or Download:** Get the repository to your local machine.
 2. **Configure:** Edit `config.json` if necessary to match your environment.
 3. **Run:** Execute the script via command line:
+４，Windows SmartScreen warning may appear.
+Click "More info" → "Run anyway".

    ```bas

    Project Structure (ファイル構成)
 nekolog_f29.py: Main script